cre-o/vue-tel-mini-input/README.md

 # vue-tel-mini-input
-International Telephone Input (this is minified version of package vue-tel-input package by [Steven](https://github.com/iamstevendao))
+International Telephone Input (this is minified version of package vue-tel-input by [Steven](https://github.com/iamstevendao))

 ## Installation
 - **yarn**: